aruhant/siri-bhoovalaya/Readme.md

 - **Next Steps**: Simulations to demonstrate these processes (planned).

 ---
+## Cleaned Halegannada wordlist with 200,000 words (available)
+- Secondary clean-up and Polishing (coming soon)
+- Expanded comprehensive dictionary (coming soon)
+---

-## Partitioning a Sequence of Characters into Words
+## Partitioning a Sequence of Characters into Words (Coming soon)
 This is one of the most complex challenges.
 Word lists for ancient languages or historical forms of modern languages are scarce.
 Additionally:
 - Collaboration with language experts may be necessary to leverage grammatical constructs for better optimization.
 - Procuring literature from the era, especially digitized texts with selectable content, is ongoing to support this effort.